GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/01-getting-started.md

 Components can also be customized globally, as described on the [Theming](04-guides/04-theming.md) page.

-You can also use the [`ChatUI` object](02-chatui.md) to override such things as fonts, URL signing logic, etc.
+You can also use the [`ChatUI` object](02-chatui.md) to customize the behaviour of the UI Components.
+For example, it allows you to override fonts, add your own URL signing logic, or add custom avatar loading logic.